readthedocs/readthedocs.org/docs/guides/poetry.rst

 Locking your dependencies
 -------------------------

-With you ``pyproject.toml`` file you are free to `specify the dependency versions <https://python-poetry.org/docs/dependency-specification/>`_ that are more appropriate for your project, either by leaving them unpinned or setting some constraints.
+With your ``pyproject.toml`` file you are free to `specify the dependency versions <https://python-poetry.org/docs/dependency-specification/>`_ that are most appropriate for your project, either by leaving them unpinned or setting some constraints.
 However, to achieve :doc:`/guides/reproducible-builds` it is better that you lock your dependencies,